hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">outbreak control</span> through custom detections
   - detecting targeted, persistent malware attacks
     - an integrated set of controls and a continuous process
-    - to detect, confirm, track, analyze, and remediate these
+    - to detect, confirm, track, analyze, and remediate
+  - file disposition
+    - a <span style="color: #bb6600">categorization</span> from the AMP cloud that determines <span style="color: #bb6600">what actions are taken on the file download</span>
+    - actions for file disposition
+      - clean - the file known to be good
+      - <span style="color: #bb6600;">malicious</span> - The file known to be harmful
+      - unknown - insufficient data to classify the file as clean or malicious
   - importance of patching strategy for endpoint: <span style="color: #bb6600;">known vulnerabilities are targeted</span> and <span style="color: #bb6600;">having a regular patch cycle reduces risks</span>
   - risks w/o well-established patching solution for endpoints: 1) <span style="color: #bb6600;">exploits</span>; 2) <span style="color: #bb6600;">malware </span>
   - a difference between Cisco AMP for Endpoints and Cisco Umbrella: Cisco AMP for Endpoints prevents, detects, and responds to attacks <span style="color: #bb6600;">before damage can be done</span>, and Cisco Umbrella provides <span style="color: #bb6600;">the first line of defense against Internet threats.</span>
+  - option to show a list of all files that have been executed w/ AMP for Endpoints: <span style="color: #bb6600;">prevalence</span>

 - Secure Endpoint (AMP for Endpoints) - Outbreak control